kakao/n2/docs/install.rst

 .. note::

-   Regardless of your language choice (Python, C++, Go), any command described in the section ``Install from source`` should be run from the root of N2 folder, assumming that you have successfully run the following commands.
+   Regardless of your language choice (Python, C++, Go), any command described in the section ``Install from source`` should be run from the root of N2 directory, assumming that you have successfully run the following commands.

    .. code:: bash